m-lm/grapple/README.md

-# gr4ppl
+# grapple

-gr4ppl is a simple graph database engine written from scratch in Java for educational purposes.
+Grapple is a simple graph database engine written from scratch in Java for educational purposes.
+It is in active development.

-Future features:
-- Querying
-- Relational-to-Graph Conversion
-- Visualization and Analysis
-- Python Driver
-- Distributed